 Who do you turn to when your marriage needs help?
 In the past, counselors or pastors have been the only choices available.
-With the divorce rate at a consistent 45% for many decades, it is more important than ever to carefully look at who you are getting advice from.
+With annual divorces reaching as high as 1 million per year for many decades, it is more important than ever to carefully look at who you are getting advice from.
 Today, with the internet, there are more choices than ever.
 With those choices also comes a danger of getting help from someone that sounds good, but may not be the right kind of service provider your marriage needs.

 Let me start off by saying I really do believe the vast majority of marriage service providers have the best intentions of helping.
 However, there are serious problems with the industry.
 Not everyone is getting the job done.

 By being part of the industry, I am very much aware of competitors and colleagues.
 I see things I applaud, and I see things that turn my stomach.
 In this blog post, I'm going to help you identify which type of service provider is best for you based on your needs.

 There are 4 types of marriage service providers.
 No, it is not counselor, therapist, coach, and pastor.
 The 4 service provider types are:

 First, I have to make an important distinction.
 All service providers, including myself, are in business, and therefore must market our services.
 We all must define who we are, what makes us different from everyone else, describe our services, and how we operate.
 We are all trying to build a successful business.

 The Marketer, however, sees this as a business opportunity, not a calling.
 They may be presently or at least in the past, sold products and services in various industries.
 They came to this field as a way of making money.

 They have enough business knowledge to know they have to serve customers in order to make that money.
 They design the business to "scale" to large volumes of clients.

 The easiest way for a Marketer to scale in the world of marriage help, is to sell eBooks and online courses that do not involve or have limited one-on-one time.
 They may appear to offer one-on-one services, but all of their operation is focused on selling products.